adamharrison/liquid-cpp/README.md

 ###### Coming Soon!

 Or, alternatively, one can use the "drop in replacement" module, which wraps all this, which will register the exact same constructs as the normal liquid library.
-The advantage of this is that by simply replacing your include statements, you should be able to use your existing code; but it'll be close to an order of magnitude faster.
+The advantage of this is that by simply replacing your require statements, you should be able to use your existing code; but it'll be close to an order of magnitude faster.

 ```ruby